peterpengwei/bwa-mem-sw/README.md

 	make sim

-The terminal that will be running the software need to set the ASE environment.
+Open another terminal and set the ASE environment for running the software with `--target=ASE`.

 	export ASE_WORKDIR=/path/to/ase

-The software need the flag `--target=ASE` in order to interact with the simulator.
-The ASE transaction history will be stored in **transaction.tsv** and the waveform is stored in **inter.vpd** in the ase directory.
+Once the simulation is terminated, the ASE transaction history will be stored in **transaction.tsv** and the waveform is stored in **inter.vpd** in the ase directory.

-### Synthesize the hardware implementation (for on-board test)
+### Synthesize the design and generate bitstream (for on-board test)

-This step needs to be performed on JC1 or other servers with Quartus installed.
+This step needs to be performed on JC1 or other servers with Altera Quartus installed.

 For synthesis, we use an afu template and redirect source files to our RTLs.
 You can either copy it from my directory (**/curr/haoyc/afu-quickassist/afu_template**) or ask from Prof. Lei.

-	cd afu_template
+	cd /path/to/afu_template
 	vi set_env

 Again, please change the AAL environment `AAL_SRC` `AAL_SDK` `AAL_RTL` `AAL_PAR` and `LD_LIBRARY_PATH` accordingly.